SophiaLWu/flight-booker/README.md

 # FlightBooker

-This is a flight booking web app where users can search for one-way flights by entering in desired dates/airports, choose a flight, and enter passenger information for all passengers.
-The web app also sends a confirmation email to traveler for booking a flight.
+This is a flight booking web app where users can search for one-way flights by entering in desired airports and date, choose a flight, and enter passenger information for all passengers.
+The web app also sends a confirmation email for successful booking of a flight.

 See the app live [here](https://infinite-fortress-13459.herokuapp.com/).